- How it works?

 - Optional information - if you’d like to classify the series further

-as well as create a link to the Excel file where the data is stored.
+You will need to add direct link to the Excel file where the data is stored.
 For information how to do this see paragraph below.

-Once you’ve filled in the necessary information, you can create the link to your dataset in Excel.
+Once you’ve filled in the necessary information, you can create the link to your data set in Excel.
 Open the Excel file with your data in it and make sure to save the file if you haven't done so yet.
 Copy the columns you want to add data from.
 Then, go back to the application and click Paste Excel link.

 Because we included the dates column in our selection, Macrobond will automatically add frequency and start date information from the file.
-Otherwise you’ll need to do so manually.
+Otherwise, you’ll need to do so manually.
 Finally, you can click on OK to complete the task.

 Let’s say you intend to add more values to this series at a later point in time.
 You might have noticed that in the example above we selected whole columns, rather than just those cells that were populated with data.
 If you selected the entire column when creating the link, Macrobond automatically includes these new values the next time you access this series in the application.

 So, for example, if we add two new dates to our file, the application will reflect these changes.
-If the time series is already open in the application when you update the dataset in Excel, simply click on the F5 button, to refresh the series with its latest values.
+If the time series is already open in the application when you update the data set in Excel, simply click on the F5 button, to refresh the series with its latest values.

-To access in-house series, go to Analytics or Browse tab and select the Excel in-house database from the drop down menu.
+To access in-house series, go to Analytics or Browse tab and select the Excel in-house database from the drop-down menu.
 Remember to refresh the data tree to show the series you’ve just added.